Lane control lights

+Signal conventions

 Lane control signals around the world follow their own universal pattern, as specified in the Vienna Convention on Road Signs and Signals.
 Typical signals include a green downward arrow, used to indicate a lane which is open to traffic facing the signal, a red cross, which indicates a lane is either reserved for opposing traffic or closed to traffic in both directions, and a flashing amber circle, arrow or cross, indicating to traffic facing the signal to immediately clear the lane.

 Unlike regular traffic lights, lane control signals either have one face each to indicate all lane conditions (the so-called "searchlight" configuration), or separate faces for each condition (as illustrated).
 Lane control signals of the latter type are usually placed horizontally.
 Signals that may indicate other conditions for roads without counterflow lanes also exist, such as those that indicate different speed limits for different lanes.

 Examples

 In the Australian state of Victoria, green and yellow are replaced by white, and there may be additional modes such as 'Centre lane turns only' at particular times of the day.

 On Jarvis Street in Toronto, Edmonton and some other jurisdictions in Canada the lane control signals are employed without the use of an amber warning signal.
-Instead, the lane that is to undergo the direction reversal (the middle lane of a 5-lane downtown street) is marked with a red cross in both directions for a short period of time.
+Instead, the lane that is to undergo the direction reversal (the middle lane of a five-lane downtown street) is marked with a red cross in both directions for a short period of time.
 This allows time for the lane to clear of traffic before a green arrow permits traffic in the reversed direction.
-However, Jarvis Street was converted to a 4-lane arterial with bicycle lanes in 2009, and was converted back to a 5-lane road in 2012.
+However, Jarvis Street was converted to a four-lane arterial with bicycle lanes in 2009, and was converted back to a five-lane road in 2012.

 In Greece, they are frequently used in tunnels to indicate lane closures because of accidents or roadworks.